elite3312/png_2_shp/README.md

 ```
 py .\resize_png.py
 ```
-3. move the accompanying .pgw into \png_files.
+3. Move the accompanying .pgw into \png_files.
 If you do not have the .pgw file, generate one by running this script with the python provided by arcgis.
 ```
 C:\Python27\ArcGIS10.8\python.exe .\raster_2_word_file.py
 ```